bhanubrahmadesam/egen/README.md

 ===========

-There is only one date/record in the API for each county/day, hence used the same date for both LOADDATE and TESTDATE
+There is only one date/record in the API for each county/day, hence used the same date for both LOAD_DATE and TEST_DATE

 TABLE SCHEMA